CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (c) Account 4721, interest - long-term bonds and notes, classification shall be for expenditures related to the payment of interest associated with long-term debt in bonds or notes;

-(d) Account 4722, interest - other debt, shall be for expenditures related to payment of interest on long term debt other than bonds or notes;
+(d) Account 4722, interest – other debt, classification shall be for expenditures related to payment of interest on long term debt other than bonds or notes;

 (e) Account 4723, interest on tax and revenue anticipation notes, classification shall be for expenditures related to the payment of interest on short-term temporary borrowing related to: